Soto Zen North America

 Code of Ethics

-As a Soto Zen priest and member of Soto Zen North America, I, Eric Daishin McCabe, have committed myself to living an ethical life.
-Central to my vows are sincere efforts to provide a safe, financially stable, and ethically upright temple or Zen center environment for all temple members, participants, and visitors.
+As a Soto Zen priest and member of Soto Zen North America we have committed to living an ethical life.
+Central to our vows are sincere efforts to provide a safe, financially stable, and ethically upright temple or Zen center environment for all temple members, participants, and visitors.
 The 16 Bodhisattva Precepts of Zen Buddhism provide a basic ethical framework for all Soto Zen priests:

 The Three Refuges